rhodey/sqlitewasmwasi/README.md

 Prepared statements can be run 1 or 100 or more times.

-If your app is eg an http server you need to be calling `stmt.release()` when done with it.
+If your app is eg an HTTP server you need to be calling `stmt.release()` when done with it.

-Rust has the `Drop` trait and so it happens automatically.
+Rust has the `Drop` trait and does not need release.

+ComponentizeJS could improve in the future.

 ## Test
 ```